hide-kawabata/EOPL-Etudes/typecheck/README.md

 The interpreter is implemented as defined in the EOPL Book [1].

 The compiler is underconstruction.
+Currently, tail-recursive calls are not transformed into loops.
-Currently, we only support combinators, i.e., functions that do not refer to names defined outside their bodies, as first-class values.
+[//]: # (Currently, we only support combinators, i.e., functions that do not refer to names defined outside their bodies, as first-class values.)

 No optimization is performed.
 All code is generated directly from bare ASTs.